 Your vehicle is equipped with front disc brakes.
 The brakes on the rear wheels may be disc or drum, depending on the model.
 A power assist helps reduce the effort needed on the brake pedal.
-The ABS helps you retain steering control when braking very hard.
+The anti-lock brake system (ABS) helps you retain steering control when braking very hard.